WesleyEdwards/object-oriented-cs5700/sudoku-solver/README.md

 ## Patterns

-- the Template pattern is used to create the different solving algorithms, and can be found in 'lib/SolverTemplate.ts', it is called 'CellSolution'
+- Template: used to create the different solving algorithms, and can be found in 'lib/SolverTemplate.ts', it is called 'CellSolution'
-- The implementation of the state pattern is defined in 'lib/StateManager.ts'
+- State: defined in 'lib/StateManager.ts'
-- The File Manager ('lib/FileAdapter.ts') uses the Adapter pattern.
+- Adapter: The File Manager ('lib/FileAdapter.ts') uses the Adapter pattern.
+- Facade: Used in 'solving_classes/SolverFacade.ts' to encapsulate all solving algorithms